-Read the instructions on the Become the admin page and then choose Yes, I want to be the admin.
+Read the instructions on the Become the admin page and then select Yes, I want to be the admin.

-If this option doesn't appear, there is already an Office 365 administrator in place.
+If this option doesn't appear, there is already an administrator in place.

-If I have multiple domains, can I control the Office 365 tenant that users are added to?
+If I have multiple domains, can I control the tenant that users are added to?

 If you do nothing, a tenant will be created for each user email domain and subdomain.